Photoshop Halftone Dot Pattern tutorial

 The black point and white point sliders.

-Ideally the black point slider should be moved to where the left side of the histogram begins, and the white point slider should be moved to where the right side of the histogram begins.
-This ensures we have areas of pure black in the shadows and pure white in the highlights.
+Ideally, drag the black point slider to where the left side of the histogram begins, and the white point slider to where the right side begins.
+This ensures you have areas of pure black in the shadows and pure white in the highlights.

 Dragging the white point slider to the right edge of the histogram.